-Aswangs are believed to have a habit of replacing the cadavers they steal with the trunk of a banana tree carved in the likeness of the cadaver.
+Aswangs are believed to have a habit of replacing the cadavers they steal with the trunk of a banana tree carved in the likeness of the corpse.

 Stories and definitions of Aswangs differ greatly from region to region, but a few characteristics are agreed upon.

-Aswangs are able to assume the appearance of a normal human, often taking the shape of a beautiful woman or an elderly man.
+Aswangs can assume the appearance of a normal human, often taking the shape of a beautiful woman or an older man.
 If hunting its prey, it may transform into an animal until it sees a chance to attack its target.

 The best way to identify an Aswang in human form is by its bloodshot eyes, but stories say your reflection will appear upside-down when you look into an Aswang’s eyes.

 The tongue is also said to be one of the defining features of the Aswang.
-It is long and very sharp – sharp enough to be able to pierce human skin.
+It is long and very sharp – sharp enough to pierce human skin.